 Straight vs. Curly Coats

-The biggest difference in appearance between the Maltese and the Poodle is each breed’s differing coats.
-The Maltese has an eye-catching, long flowing coat that sweeps the floor as they move with their smooth gait and their head held high.
+The most significant difference in appearance between the Maltese and the Poodle is each breed’s differing coats.
+The Maltese has an eye-catching, long flowing coat that sweeps the floor as they move with their smooth gait, and their head held high.
 Maltese only come in one color: pure white.
 Often, the long hair on their head is clipped in a top knot to keep it out of their faces.

 Both the Maltese and the Toy Poodle have builds and facial features that seem to convey a sense of greatness despite their small size.
 Maltese may win you over with their charming big, dark eyes, their black, round nose, and their adorable low-set ears.
 They have a compact body and a tufted tail that sweeps over their backs.

 Toy Poodles have a sturdy, muscular body.
 They hold themselves high and proud.
 Poodles of all varieties produce an elegant presence.
 Toy Poodles move with lively, light-footed, agile strides.